 Once you’ve established a fundraising relationship with a nonprofit consulting firm, you’ll be able to evaluate them up close and better determine how well they can serve your team as a capital campaign consultant.

 However, that’s not the last step in the process!
 To finalize a partnership with a capital campaign consultant, you’ll need to send them a Request for Proposal (RFP).

 5. Extend a winning RFP to your top-choice capital campaign consultant

 A Request for Proposal is a document that nonprofits send to potential capital campaign consultants.
 Once a consultant receives your RFP, they will either decide to deny your request or offer a formal partnership proposal.

 In your RFP, your team will outline its capital campaign goals, an overview of your fundraising strengths and weaknesses, and details on the kind of partnership you’re looking for.

 However, not all RFPs are created equally.
-To make your request stand out to your prospective partner, you’ll need to ensure they understand:
+To make your request stand out to your prospective partner, you’ll need to ensure they understand that:

-- Your nonprofit is excited to collaborate to reach your goals.
+- Your nonprofit is excited to collaborate with them to reach your goals.

 - Leaders at your nonprofit are committed to the capital campaign.

-- Your budget is robust enough to take on the campaign.
+- Your budget and capacity are robust enough to take on the campaign.